Tanvir Shakil Joy

 Tanvir Shakil Joy (born 1 August 1976) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Sirajganj-1 constituency.

 Career

 In April 2007, illegal VoIP equipment allegedly owned by Joy was seized by the Rapid Action Battalion from a house in Bashabo, Dhaka.

 Joy was elected to parliament in 2008 from Sirajganj-1 as a Bangladesh Awami League candidate.

 In 2016, he was one of the organisers of a rally of Bangladeshi students protesting Islamic extremism.

-After the death of his father, Mohammed Nasim, on 13 June 2020, Joy was elected as a Jatiya Sangsad member of the vacant seat in the by-election held on 12 November 2020.
+After the death of his father, Mohammed Nasim, on 13 June 2020, Joy was elected to fill his seat in the Bangladesh Parliament in the by-election held on 12 November 2020.

 Personal life

 Joy's father, Mohammed Nasim, was an Awami League politician and former government minister.
 His grandfather was Captain Muhammad Mansur Ali.